 While a bit of pasta now and then isn’t bad, it is a starchy food, thus it can raise blood sugar, make you gain weight, and deposit more fat.
 You should always try to balance how many carbohydrates you eat, and pasta is just another one.
 If you want to follow a low-carb diet, try one of these substitutes or cut the amount of pasta you prepare.

 Pasta is a staple in almost every household.
 However, many diets these days prevent people from enjoying this starchy food, so it makes sense to find other options.
-These 6 substitutes for pasta are all easy to use and find, and will result in delicious flavor without the guilt.
+These substitutes for pasta are all easy to use and find, and will result in delicious flavor without the guilt.
+If you want to store cooked pasta, check this guide how to freeze cooked pasta.

 Up Next: Does Pasta Go Bad?